Backyard Soccer: Reception

 Backyard Soccer received moderate reviews.
 Its gameplay was criticized for the hard-to-use controls for the PC version and long loading time, while its graphics were praised on all platforms.
-Brad Cook of Allgame was critical to the controls for PC version.
+Brad Cook of Allgame was critical to the controls for the PC version.
+PSX Nation gave the game a score of 49 out of 100.

+2024 remaster

+Reviews of the 2024 remaster have been positive.
+Mark O'Callaghan of CBR, in particular, praised the remaster for retaining all of the original game's features as well as the addition of achievements, but he expressed concern that players who were unfamiliar with soccer may lose interest due to the game's lack of a proper tutorial.